What is chin augmentation?

 Before going for the procedure you should clearly discuss your expectations with the surgical practitioner.
 The surgical practitioner will take X-rays of the face and chin to decide which procedure is best for you.
 The expectation with the surgery should be realistic and you should not look for perfection.

 How is chin augmentation performed?

 Chin augmentation procedure is done under local or general anaesthesia.
 An incision is made either on the chin or inside the mouth below the lower lip.
-With both incisions, the scar is either not present externally on the face or is very small and is hardly noticeable.
-The chin is sculpted either by inserting an implant or reshaping the chin bone.
+With both incisions, the scar is either not presents externally on the face or is very small and is hardly noticeable.
+The chin is enhanced by inserting an implant or reshaping the chin bone.
 The implant if used is attached either with sutures or screws.
 The jaw bone may be cut and repositioned with screws for reshaping the chin bone.
 The cut is then sutured closed.

 What can I expect postoperatively?